-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of tumor.
+This section outlines treatments that are the standard of care, which are the best proven treatments available for this specific type of tumor.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctors can help you review all treatment options.
-For more information, see the Clinical Trials and Current Research sections.
+For more information, see the Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .

-The most common treatment options for parathyroid cancer are surgery, radiation therapy, and treatment of hypercalcemia .
+The most common treatment options for a parathyroid tumor are surgery, radiation therapy, and treatment of hypercalcemia .
 Chemotherapy may also be recommended.
 Treatment will include efforts to both eliminate the tumor and control the amount of calcium in the patient’s bloodstream.

 Descriptions of these common treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
+Your care plan may also include treatment for symptoms and side effects, an important part of your care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-There are a number of medications used to reduce calcium levels in the blood, including calcitonin (Calcimar, Cibacalcin, Miacalcin), plicamycin (Mithramycin), gallium nitrate (Ganite), bisphosphonates (Aredia, Bonefos, Loron), or zoledronic acid (Zometa).
+There are a number of medications used to reduce calcium levels in the blood, including bisphosphonates (Aredia, Bonefos, Loron), calcitonin (Calcimar, Cibacalcin, Miacalcin), gallium nitrate (Ganite), plicamycin (Mithramycin), or zoledronic acid (Zometa).
 Most of these drugs are only used for short periods of time until treatment to remove the tumor can be started.